-- Continue the Strategic Planning process and develop an annual operational delivery plan for each Health and Social Care Partnership. - Agree key frameworks to underpin the work of the Partnership and the strategic planning process, including a Performance Framework, Clinical & Care Governance Framework, Participation & Engagement Strategy, and Workforce Strategy.
-These will clarify the contribution of the Health Board to delivering the Strategic Plan. - Undertake a further iteration of the Strategic Needs Assessment at locality level.
-Primary Care clinical leads are playing a proactive role in supporting Chief Officers to develop models of locality planning. - Align current partnership funding plans, including Integrated Care Fund (ICF) and Delayed Discharge Funds with Partnership Strategic Plan priorities. - Agree the distribution of the integration funds in 2016-17. - Implement a robust evaluation process in each Partnership to review all Partnership funding arrangements by June 2016. - NHS Forth Valley will continue to work with the Partnerships to support and develop the Joint Staff Forum and the implementation of the agreed workforce strategy priorities.
+- Contribute to the Strategic Planning process and support the development of an annual operational delivery plan for each Health and Social Care Partnership. - With the IJBs agree key frameworks to underpin the work of the Partnership and the strategic planning process, including a Performance Framework, Clinical & Care Governance Framework, Participation & Engagement Strategy, and Workforce Strategy.
+These will clarify the contribution of the Health Board to delivering the Strategic Plan. - Interpret the Strategic Needs Assessment at locality level.
+Primary Care clinical leads are playing a proactive role in supporting Chief Officers to develop models of locality planning. - Align current partnership funding plans, including Integrated Care Fund (ICF) and Delayed Discharge Funds with Partnership Strategic Plan priorities. - Support the implementation of a robust evaluation process in each Partnership to review all Partnership funding arrangements. - NHS Forth Valley will continue to work with the Partnerships to support and develop the Joint Staff Forum and the implementation of the agreed workforce strategy priorities.